StanfordDataScience/dssg-cfa-public/README.md

 ## Introduction

 This Github repository was completed by a team of fellows as part of Stanford's Data Science for Social Good program in the Summer of 2020, working on a project originated by Code for Africa and the World Resources Institue.
 The end goal of our project is to create high quality and easily accessible relations datasets concerning land-related information from the Kenya Gazettes, aiming to help journalists uncover land corruption and protect natural resources.
-You can read our final report [here](insert_link) and watch our final presentation [here](insert_link).
+You can read our final report in this directory and view the slides from our final presentation [here](https://docs.google.com/presentation/d/1Woemfb5ZEkEiuj0ur1kxc2wPZMX1eq8XO3wtRAVQ-Jk/edit).

 Our outputs are:
 1. A dataset of higher quality PDF-to-text translations of Kenya Gazettes.